DR TIM EVANS / SCIENCE PHOTO LIBRARY DR TIM EVANS / SCIENCE PHOTO LIBRARY

 Rivastigmine Alzheimer's drug.
 Computer model of a molecule of the Alzheimer's drug rivastigmine.
-Atoms are represented as spheres and are colour- coded: carbon (pink), hydrogen (white), nitrogen (blue) and oxygen (red).
+Atoms are represented as rods and are colour- coded: carbon (green), hydrogen (white), nitrogen (blue) and oxygen (red).
 Rivastigmine belongs to a class of drugs known as cholinesterase inhibitors.
 It inhibits the enzyme acetylcholinesterase, which destroys the neurotransmitter acetylcholine.
 Lack of neurotransmitters is thought to play a role in Alzheimer's disease, a common cause of dementia in the elderly.
 Rivastigmine does not cure the disease, or slow its progression, but it can improve cognitive function.

 Model release not required.
 Property release not required.